-- a) Completed the construction of the new home to the standards agreed. - b) Carried out a developer's final quality assurance inspection of the new home and given the customer a schedule of any incomplete work or defects, and a statement explaining the timescales for completing the work or putting right the defects and that they will need access to the home at suitable times to do the work (England, Wales & Northern Ireland only). - c) Confirmed that the relevant local authority has inspected the new home and issued a habitation certificate to confirm it is ready to be lived in (Scotland only). - d) Given the customer the opportunity to inspect the new home or appoint a suitably qualified inspector to carry out a pre-completion inspection (see 2.8 above). - e) Provided an appointment for a home demonstration, including an explanation of how to use any appliances that are included with
+- a) Completed the construction of the new home to the standards agreed. - b) Carried out a developer's final quality assurance inspecton of the new home and given the customer a Schedule of Incomplete Work (Home), and a statement explaining the timescales for completing the work or putting right the defects, and that they will need access to the home at suitable times to do the work. - c) Confirmed that the relevant local authority has inspected the new home and passed as being habitable and fit for occupation (Scotland only). - d) Given the customer the opportunity to inspect the new home or appoint a suitably qualified inspector to carry out a pre-completion inspection (see 2.8 above). - e) Provided an appointment for a home demonstration, including an explanation of how to use any appliances that are included with the new home.
+This can take place at the same time as the pre-completion inspection. - f) Provided full details of any guarantees and warranties that apply to the new home and any appliances. - g) Provided, or arranged for the home warranty provider to provide, the new home confirmation of warranty cover or insurance certificate, and policy documentation which show that cover is in place. - h) Given the customer a copy of their complaints procedure. - i) Provided a health and safety file for the new home in line with relevant legislation.
+For apartments, the health and safety file should be given to the managing agent or management company.

-- the new home.
-This can take place at the same time as the precompletion inspection. - f) Provided full details of any guarantees and warranties that apply to the new home and any appliances. - g) Provided, or arranged for the home warranty provider to provide, clear details of the cover provided by the new home warranty, and given the customer details of any exceptions, exclusions, limits, excesses or conditions that apply to the new home warranty cover. - h) Given the customer a copy of their complaints procedure. - Provided a health and safety file for the new home in line with relevant legislation.
-For apartments, the health and safety file should be given to the managing agent or management company. - j) Given the customer: - a copy of the building regulation control inspection records if they ask for this (England, Wales & Northern Ireland); or - confirmation that the relevant local authority has inspected the new home and confirmed it is ready to be lived in (Scotland). - k) Provided the building regulation completion certificate (or habitation certificate in Scotland) if this is available.
-If the certificate is not yet available, the developer must tell the customer that it will not be available until after completion (for example, if the new home is an apartment, the certificate may not be issued until the whole apartment block is completed).
+- j) Given the customer: - a copy of the building regulation control inspection records if they ask for this (England and Wales); or - confirmation that the relevant local authority has inspected the new home and confirmed it is ready to be lived in (Scotland). - k) Provided the Building Regulation Completion Certificate (or confirmation that the relevant local authority has inspected the new home and passed as being habitable and fit for occupation in Scotland) if this is available.
+If the certificate is not yet available, the developer must tell the customer that it will not be available until after completion (for example, if the new home is an apartment, the certificate may not be issued until the whole apartment block is completed), or signpost the customer to the organisation that can provide it.